hiero-ledger/hiero-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 Instead of starting another instance of the network, use the `npm run generate-accounts` to generate new accounts for an already started network.

 * **Option 2:**
 If you get the above error, ensure that you terminate any existing Docker processes for the local node, and also any other processes that are bound to these port numbers,  before running the npm start command.
-You can run `docker compose down -v; git clean -xfd; git reset --hard` to fix this.
+You can run `docker compose down -v`, `git clean -xfd`, `git reset --hard` to fix this.

 ## Useful Terms